How to Get Into Ivy League Schools: The Definitive Guide

 Taking rigorous courses is a must if your child wants to get into Ivy League colleges, but go about it strategically to reap the most benefits—both in admissions and in personal growth.

 As we said above, most students accepted to Ivy Leagues have exceptional grades.
-However, this doesn’t mean it’s impossible for students with average grades to be admitted—it’s just more challenging and unlikely.
+However, this doesn’t mean students with average grades can’t be admitted—it’s just more challenging and unlikely.

 To clarify, when we say “average grades” while talking about Ivy Leagues, we refer to GPAs falling between the 3.3 and 3.7 range—still good on most other admissions scales.
-At the end of the day, there might not be anything a student with a 2.8 GPA could do to get accepted to an Ivy League (except be the child of a dean).
+There might not be anything a student with a 2.8 GPA could do to get accepted to an Ivy League (except be the child of a dean).
 If your child’s grades fall within this Ivy definition of average, there are ways they can improve their Ivy League admissions odds:

-• Apply to less-selective Ivy League schools.
-Cornell has the highest acceptance rate, which is still very competitive at 7.9%.
-However, students with average grades will have a better chance of getting into Cornell than Harvard, with a 4% acceptance rate.
+Apply to less selective Ivy League schools.
+Brown currently has the highest acceptance rate, which is still very competitive at 5.16%.
+However, students with average grades will have a better chance of getting into Brown than Harvard, with a 3.59% acceptance rate.

-• Consider their chances of transferring to an Ivy League.
+Consider their chances of transferring to an Ivy League.
 While not a route we commonly advise students to take, a small number of students are successful in transferring to an Ivy League mid-way through their undergraduate career, including from community college.
 Even then, each Ivy varies in its transfer selectivity.
-For example, it’s a little less difficult to get accepted to Cornell as a transfer student (12.67%) than as a freshman.
+For example, getting accepted to Cornell as a transfer student (12.67%) is a little less difficult than a freshman.
 On the other hand, it’s significantly more challenging to transfer to Harvard—less than 1% of transfer applicants are admitted.

 All in all, having strong grades from a rigorous course load is the best way for your child to be seen as an Ivy League applicant with potential.
 Even then, they’ll need additional ways to differentiate themself and prove they deserve to become an Ivy League student.